juniorgasparotto/SysCommand/readme.md

 # <a name="presentation" />SysCommand

-The `SysCommand` is a powerful cross-platform framework for `Console Aplication` application development using .NET.
+The `SysCommand` is a powerful cross-platform framework for `Console` application development using .NET.
 Is simple, type-safe, and with great influences of the MVC pattern.

 ## Build Status